 - Site teams are experienced and understand the challenges of working with the homeless population.
 They have training in many areas including: first aid/CPR, hostel standards, conflict resolution/de-escalation/mediation, referral services, harm reduction, health and homelessness as well as understanding and managing aggressive behaviours.

-- Staff are updated constantly with public health information surrounding communicable diseases and emergency protocol.
+- Staff are kept current with public health information surrounding communicable diseases and emergency protocol.

 - Host sites have access to an on call Manager at all times.

 - OOTC sites are provided with maintenance workers to ensure that the site is clean and equipped for hosting the guests.
 The maintenance workers are essential to the set up and the clean up of the areas where the programs are held.

 - A large number of the guests that use the OOTC programs use the drop-in centres throughout the day when OOTC sites are closed so it was essential to form this partnership.
 OOTC is represented monthly at the network meeting that allows both programs to have continuity of care.